 1. Find the reasons for your fitness motivation

-Find the reasons you want to make the change and then write them down, that way you will be able to really decide whether you believe they are achievable.
+Find the reasons you want to make the change and then write them down, that way you will be able to really decide whether you believe they are achievable and how long it will take to get there.
 Your reasons are your true fitness motivation and your encouragement on days when you’re feeling a little bit low, and wishing you hadn’t started, pull them out and have a read.
 They’re a good reminder as to why you’ve made such a good decision and will keep you feeling positive on days where you feel low.
 It is important to constantly remember why you are doing this and not let doubts seep in.

 2. Focus on positivity